 The Mission of the Institute is to provide an independent forum for those who dare to read, think, speak, and write in order to advance the professional, literary, and scientific understanding of sea power and other issues critical to national defense.

-Colonel Douds, of Stroudsburg, PA, currently serves as a strategist and speechwriter in the Chairman’s Action Group on the Joint Chiefs of Staff.
+Colonel Douds, of Stroudsburg, PA, is a faculty member at the U.S. Army War College teaching the Advanced Strategic Art Program seminar.
+He has served as a strategist and senior speechwriter in the Chairman’s Action Group on the Joint Chiefs of Staff.
 He commanded a Marine fighter attack squadron in Iraq prior to earning his master’s degree in strategic studies from the U.S. Army War College in June 2010.
 As an F/A-18 pilot, he has deployed multiple times, including two carrier deployments to the Mediterranean Sea and Persian Gulf and a western Pacific deployment.
 He has completed the Marine Aviation Weapons and Tactics Instructor’s course, the Navy Fighter Weapons School (Top Gun), was the top honor graduate from the Amphibious Warfare School, and received two bachelor of arts degrees, in political science and history, from Wake Forest University.
 Doug is an avid historian and enjoys hosting educational tours of Gettysburg, PA, where he resides.

 Lieutenant Commander Armstrong is a naval aviator and helicopter pilot who has served as an HH-46D search & rescue and special warfare pilot, an advanced flight instructor, and as the officer-in-charge of an MH-60S Armed Helo Detachment deployed in 2011–12 with the USS Bataan (LHD-5) and 22d MEU.
 He has also served on board ship and holds OOD and CDO (under way) designations.
 He is currently serving in the Navy Secretariat.
 Lieutenant Commander Armstrong holds an MA in military history from Norwich University and is a research student pursuing his MPhil/PhD in the Department of War Studies at King’s College, London.
 He has published widely on naval irregular warfare, strategy, and naval education & training.
 His articles have appeared in Proceedings, Naval History, and the USNI Blog.
 He has also published numerous articles in the Naval War College Review and Infinity Journal.
 He currently serves as the book review/contributing editor with Rotor Review, the journal of The Naval Helicopter Association.